A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Method

 \subsection{Overview}

-Our objective is twofold: to mitigate the intrinsic bias in language models, thereby producing stego text with greater diversity and a style more akin to cover texts in the application domain, and to increase the entropy of generated text while preserving the linguistic quality of generated stego texts.
+Our objective is twofold: to mitigate the intrinsic bias in language models, thereby producing stego text with greater diversity and a style closer to cover texts in the application domain, and to increase the entropy of generated text while preserving the linguistic quality of generated stego texts.

-We adjust the language model distribution \(p_M\) for better steganography by addressing two key aspects: aligning it more closely with $p_{\mathcal{E}}$ to enhance practical imperceptibility, and mitigating the sharpening effect to slightly increase entropy while preserving linguistic quality, thereby boosting embedding capacity.
+We adjust the language model distribution \(p_M\) for better steganographic sampling by addressing two key aspects: aligning it more closely with $p_{\mathcal{E}}$ to enhance practical imperceptibility, and mitigating the sharpening effect to slightly increase entropy while preserving linguistic quality, thereby boosting embedding capacity.